Being a Stay-at-Home Parent is a Serious Profession

 For me, I’ve found that I need to be expecting company to really get the house in order.
 This is where the guilt comes in.
 Shouldn’t my children be reason enough to have a home that’s always clean?
 They should be, but it’s not the case, leaving me to wonder why did I want to be a stay-at-home parent?
 And what did I expect it to be like?

-A Profession With No Prerequisites
+A Profession with No Prerequisites

 My conclusion about parenting is that so many people think they want to do it simply because they dislike what they are currently doing, and think that being at home would be easier and, in some cases, more fulfilling.